Jinwooooo/jinwooooo-blog/_posts/2018-09-12-browndust-introduction-index.md

 **2019 Feb and onwards**

-No longer competitive in arena, mostly hoarding AC related items for future use (probably season 3). ***if you really like to know, I usally end up in sapphire due to the fact that I generally do not use Dominus Ictos (I do have them)***
+No longer competitive in arena, mostly hoarding AC related items for future use (probably season 3). ***if you really like to know, I usually end up in sapphire due to the fact that I generally do not use Dominus Octos (I do have them)***

 ---